 Teej Jewell manager

-Teej is Sue’s son, and has been brought up surrounded by animals.
+Teej is Sue's son, and has been brought up surrounded by animals.
 He has a lot of experience with the rescue side and also the farming side.
-Fresh back from uni, Teej is look forward to runni9ng the team for the up and coming season.
+They have been in partnership since 2013, and he is definitely the practical one!
+Teej is responsible for the beautiful conversion of our former chicken house into Chy Yar, our lovely 3 bedroom cottage.

 St Pinnock is a small village in the Cornish countryside.
 It is said to have been a refuge for rebel soldiers in the time of the Civil War.
 It is situated near the historic market town of Liskeard to the east and the ancient Stannary town of Lostwithiel on the river Fowey to the West.
 Larger towns, such as St Austell and Plymouth are not more than 30 minutes away.
 We are approximately 7 miles from Looe and Polperro.
 Near also is the famous harbour of Charlestown, with its shipwreck museum and the ships used in many period dramas including "A Respectable Trade" and "Frenchmans Creek".